How to send data to Embeddables

 and value

 .
-Currently, we only support one identifier per request (i.e. one object in the array).value
+Currently, we only support one identifier per request (i.e. one object in the array).Watch out for this: The

 field must be a stringified JSON value.
 E.g. for email addresses, the value must be "\"test@test.com\""